 The 1970s inaugurated capital’s counteroffensive, a period of reaction across the hemisphere.
 Recession signaled the collapse of the Keynesian postwar political economic order; the response was a massive restructuring process that spawned neoliberalism.
 It was a time of heightened repression.

-In the US Left, Striffler charts a shift from the militant anti-imperialism inspired by Third World liberation movements, which drew from communist, pan-Arab, black internationalist, and other revolutionary left traditions, to a politics of international solidarity dominated by an increasingly depoliticized “human rights” framing.
+In the US left, Striffler charts a shift from the militant anti-imperialism inspired by Third World liberation movements, which drew from communist, pan-Arab, black internationalist, and other revolutionary left traditions, to a politics of international solidarity dominated by an increasingly depoliticized “human rights” framing.

 In South America, much of the Left was suppressed under US-backed military dictatorships.
-Beginning in the 1960s, small solidarity groups led by Latin American exiles and radicalized former US missionaries formed in the US to oppose these regimes.
+Beginning in the 1960s, small solidarity groups led by Latin American exiles and radicalized former US missionaries formed in the United States to oppose these regimes.
 Some, like NACLA, forged a committed left anti-imperialist analysis.
 Many sought to pressure dictators by publishing testimony from torture survivors and political prisoners, demanding respect for human rights.

 Interestingly, Striffler notes, the humanitarian framing was not easily embraced by all Latin American movements, who preferred the framework of class struggle and imperialism to situate their repression.
 Uruguayan leftists, for example, “assumed that occasional arrests, brief stays in prison, periodic exile, and certain levels of state violence were fundamental features of being active in the left.”
 Marx, dismissive of “the pompous catalogue of the ‘inalienable rights of man,’” would likely have agreed, noting that “between equal rights, force decides.”

 But as liberal human rights organizations gained traction internationally and repression escalated locally, human rights became an increasingly effective means to respond to crises, at least in the short term.
-Indeed, the turn toward human rights in solidarity circles was, in Striffler’s account, largely a product of the Latin American Left’s defeat.
+Indeed, the turn toward human rights in solidarity circles was, in Striffler’s account, largely a product of the Latin American left’s defeat.
 Under Pinochet, Chilean faith-based organizations’ appeals to human rights soon became the only remaining means of contesting the regime.

 As a result, an increasingly narrow focus on torture and prisoners developed.
 A human rights framework helped US allies mobilize moral outrage at the atrocities that sustained Latin America’s authoritarian regimes.
-But Left internationalism had no place in the emerging international human rights landscape dominated by groups like Amnesty International.
+But left internationalism had no place in the emerging international human rights landscape dominated by groups like Amnesty International.
 Professional human rights organizations’ legitimacy was grounded in their perceived neutrality.
 In this world, salaried lobbyists, not mass movements, were the agents of change, and advocates were indifferent to the political projects of the victims they defended.

 Mainstream human rights work displaced left internationalism with a discourse that “was openly antithetical to political projects or visions rooted in notions of collective emancipation,” or “solidarity without politics.”
-Whether leveraged strategically to respond to emergencies, or adopted blindly by liberal humanitarians, the consequences were serious for the Left.
+Whether leveraged strategically to respond to emergencies or adopted blindly by liberal humanitarians, the consequences were serious for the Left.

 “This is an anti-interventionism that moves beyond the politics of the Cold War by ignoring it, in effect declaring traditional politics irrelevant and left solidarity obsolete, undesirable, or anachronistic,” Striffler writes.
 It was the beginning of the end of history.

 The Central America solidarity movement of the 1980s offers some important caveats to this trend.
 Propelled by the leadership of exiled Central American revolutionaries, US radicals mobilized to defend the Sandinistas’ victory and support Guatemalan and Salvadoran struggles against US-backed dictatorships.
-The movement that emerged was united around its demand to halt US aid to the military regimes and Contra forces, but it hosted a broad political spectrum, including those actively supporting armed Left insurgencies: “the breadth of debate, alliances, and forms of organization was impressive in what was always a very decentralized movement.”
+The movement that emerged was united around its demand to halt US aid to the military regimes and Contra forces, but it hosted a broad political spectrum, including those actively supporting armed left insurgencies: “the breadth of debate, alliances, and forms of organization was impressive in what was always a very decentralized movement.”

 At its best, the movement forged a solidarity of “complicity and comradeship,” as historian Van Gosse has documented, fighting an explicitly anti-imperialist battle in the courts, the legislature, and the streets, and creating enduring transnational bonds between individuals and organizations.
 But notions of solidarity that foregrounded privilege were also pervasive, and, as Striffler notes, “often contained a degree of humanitarianism and assumed hierarchy, whereby one group ‘gives’ and another group ‘receives’ solidarity.”